Buy

 By Evelyn Battaglia |

-You're on the hook for making all repairs, inside and out—including for the facade and stoop.
+You're on the hook for making all repairs, inside and out—including the facade and stoop.

 iStock

-New York City brownstones and townhouses have long appealed to buyers who want more square footage and private outdoor space without having to decamp to the suburbs—and then pay higher property taxes.
-But compared to a co-op or condo, living in a brownstone is a much more hands-on investment that will put bigger demands on your time.
+New York City brownstones and townhouses have long appealed to buyers who want more square footage and private outdoor space without having to decamp to the suburbs, where you'll pay higher property taxes.
+But compared to a co-op or condo, living in a brownstone is a much more hands-on investment that will put more significant demands on your time.

 The differences between buying an apartment and a brownstone start with the whole pre-sale process, which will be more thorough and require you to use an attorney, lender, and insurance broker with brownstone experience.
 And that’s not where the differences end.